 - (1) Only above the doors and windows of the ground floor of a building; - (2) A canopy shall not project beyond the edges of the face of the building wall or architectural element on which it is located; and - (3) Shall not extend horizontally a distance greater than 60% of the width of the canopy on which it is displayed. - c.
 Setback from back of curb.
 Minimum 18 inches - d.
 Illumination.
+Internal illumination allowable only in commercial zoning districts.
 Internal illumination only for the letters or logos mounted on a canopy.
 May also be non-illuminated.

 - 3. Changeable copy sign.
-The following standards apply to changeable copy signs, including non-flashing electronic message center signs, (Figure 3-19), in addition to the standards in Table 22.28.050.B 3-6 (Standards for Specific Sign Types): - a.
+The following standards apply to changeable copy signs, including non-flashing electronic message center signs, (Figure 3-19), in addition to the standards in Table 3-6 (Standards for Specific Sign Types): - a.
 For a non-commercial use, up to 50 percent but not exceeding 50 square feet of the allowed sign area may be used for changeable copy; - b.
 For a multi-commercial use, over 50 percent but not exceeding 100 square feet of the allowed sign area may be used for changeable copy; and - c.
 Illumination.
+Internal illumination allowable only in commercial zoning districts.
 Illumination permitted in accordance with Section 22.28.030.H (Sign Illumination).
 May also be non-illuminated.

-4. Directory signs.
-The following standards apply to directory signs (Figure 3-20), in addition to the standards in Table 22.28.050.B 3-6 (Standards for Specific Sign Types).
+3. Directory signs.
+The following standards apply to directory signs (Figure 3-20), in addition to the standards in Table 3-6 (Standards for Specific Sign Types).